 "Tallasi Through the Lens: Locating Native Tulsa in the Films of Sterlin Harjo."
-Settler Colonialism and the Urban Prairie West.
+Settler City Limits: Indigenous Resurgence and Colonial Violence in the Urban Prairie West.
 Ed.
 David Hugill and Tyler McCreary.
 University of Manitoba Press.
 Forthcoming.

 (With Trever Holland). "'Beyond All Age': Indigenous Water Rights in Linda Hogan's Fiction."
 Studies in American Indian Literatures 28.2 (2016): 56-79.

 "The 'Whole Foods' Paradox: Food Sovereignty, Eco-Iconography, and Urban Indigenous Discourse."
 Elohi: Indigenous Environments 1.2 (2013): 59-78.

 "Indigenous Military Involvement in (De)Colonial Contexts."
 Critical Insights: War.
 Ed.
 Alex Vernon.
 Pasadena, CA: Salem Press, (2012): 256-74.

 'With These Magic Weapons, Make a New World': Indigenous Centered Urbanism in Tomson Highway's Kiss of the Fur Queen."
 Canadian Journal of Native Studies 29.1&2 (2009): 143-164.

 The New World and Apocalypto: Updates of Old Stereotypes for the New Millennia (Introduction)."
 With Judith Villa and Penelope Kelsey.
 Studies in the Humanities (special issue on American Indian Studies) 33.2 (2006): 128-39.

 Cross-Cultural Hybridity in James Fenimore Cooper's The Last of the Mohicans."
 American Transcendental Quarterly 20.3 (2006): 527-52.